lmdesa/BOSSA/README.md

 ### Documentation

-Documentation is not available online but comes precompiled as HTML.
+Documentation is not yet available online but can be compiled with Sphinx.
 Documentation and comments are gradually being added to the code.
 Progress:
 * `constants`: partially documented,
 * `utils`: not documented,